 In the 1990's the interest in watermarks increased drastically.
-Currently one can find them in various forms of copyrighted watermarks material.
-Nowadays, as most information and data are stored in digital formats and not in physical ones, being able to provide legitimacy and to prove authenticity is progressively representing a more important task.
+Currently one can find them in various forms of copyrighted watermarked material.
+Nowadays, as most information and data are stored in digital formats and not in physical ones, being able to provide legitimacy and to prove authenticity is progressively representing a more urgent task.
 (Shih, 2017) Digital watermarks are mostly known as being visual.
 The normalization of their use in photographs, on video stored on DVDs is a reality by now.
 In trial software, these also appear often.
-Instead of restricting the use of software, what happens is when we are exporting our work watermarks are appended to them.
-Personally, I read these action almost as an arrogant way of advertisement and capitalizing on the users.
-We are held responsible for using software and at the same time we are targeted as a commodity.
+Instead of restricting the use of a programme, while exporting the final version of the work watermarks are appended.
+I read this action almost as an arrogant way of advertisement and capitalizing on the users.
+We are held responsible for using software and at the same time, we are targeted as a commodity.
 It might be read as a message where we are made aware that money will be made from their users in any way possible.

-Another big shift on the use of watermarks happens with their appropriation in the publishing market.
-Watermarks are now used to create a body of evidence on users, adding traces that relate to the subject.
-More precisely with geolocation, IP addresses, mac addresses, email addresses, etc. A good example of this is phenomena is Verso Books publisher.
+Another significant shift on the use of watermarks happens with their appropriation in the publishing business.
+Watermarks are now used to create a body of evidence on users, adding traces that relate to the subject more precisely with geolocation, IP addresses, mac addresses, email addresses, etc. An excellent example of this is phenomena is Verso Books publisher.
 They sell their books in an online ebook store.
-In this store, Verso books appends a new page in the begging of each book with the downloaders name and his' or her's email address, it also appends a watermark with the IP address of the downloader in the footer of the first page of every chapter.
+In this store, Verso books appends a new page in the begging of each book with the downloaders name and his' or her's email address.
+It also watermarks the IP address of the downloader in the footer of the first page of every chapter.

-During my research, I came across with an article about different forms of DRM.
-In this article, the writer starts by giving a disclaimer where he starts by portraiting himself as "a supporter of milder types of DRM like digital watermarks".
+During my research, I stumbled across an article about different forms of DRM.
+In this article, the writer starts by giving a disclaimer where he begins by portraiting himself as "a supporter of milder types of DRM like digital watermarks".
 What caught my attention was how the mode of address changed when he started to identify all the unnecessary strategies implemented by Verso Books in their ebooks.
 More important we can understand that their watermarks didn't pass unnoticed to the store users.
 A source interviewed states: "Personally, I felt like I was constantly being sent a stalker's note saying, 'I know where you live.'
 It put me off reading the books entirely."
-(Hoffelder, 2014) The way we are leaving imprints that identify us as downloaders and printers is alarming.
+(Hoffelder, 2014) The increase of imprints that identify us as downloaders and as printers is alarming.
 Verso Books are calling out their users as pirates and companies, such as BooXtream are making this possible, using us as an asset to capitalize on.